Singular support of coherent sheaves, and the geometric Langlands conjecture: Compatibility with Geometric Satake Equivalence

 \end{cor}

 Under this equivalence, the functor $\on{Sat}^{naive,\on{ren}}:\Rep(\cG)\to \Sph(G,x)^{\on{ren}}$ corresponds to the canonical functor

 given by the direct image along the diagonal map

 \begin{rem} The category $\Sph(G,x)$, as well as $\Sph(G,x)^{\on{ren}}$, has a richer structure, namely, that of \emph{factorizable} monoidal category, when we allow the point $x$ to move along $X$.
-One can see this structure on the category $\IndCoh(\on{Hecke}(\cG)_{spec})$ as well, and one can show that the equivalence of \eqref{c:Bezr} can be naturally upgraded to an equivalence of factorizable monoidal categories. \end{rem}
+One can see this structure on the category $\IndCoh(\on{Hecke}(\cG)_{spec})$ as well, and one can show that the equivalence of \eqref{c:Bezr} can be naturally upgraded to an equivalence of factorizable monoidal categories. \footnote{The latter statement is known as ``derived Satake"; it was conjectured by V.~Drinfeld and proved by J.~Lurie and the second author (unpublished) by interpreting $\IndCoh(\on{Hecke}(\cG)_{spec})$ as the $\BE_3$-center of $\Rep(\cG)$, viewed as an $\BE_2$-category.}